adamcupial/wdl/content/varia/the-beginning.rst

 :series: How I built my blog
 :series_index: 1

-First in series of posts about how this blog came to be, difficulties I have encountered, technologies I have used here lessons-learnt as well.
-Step-by-step process of creating a website.
+Step-by-step process of creating a website, this website.
+What is used, how it's used and what I have learnt.

 ..
 PELICAN_END_SUMMARY